Oh, so sweet: The best villages in the Cotswolds for a weekend break

 A pair of beautiful Cotswold villages on the banks of the meandering River Eye

-Slaughter village in the Cotswolds
+Upper slaughter village in the Cotsolds

 What makes Upper and Lower Slaughter special for a weekend visit: In November 2021 Upper and Lower Slaughter took the top spot in The Times’ list of the prettiest villages in the UK and it really isn’t very difficult to see why.
 Upper and Lower Slaughter have remained largely unchanged over the years and offer all the chocolate-box charm you could possibly hope for on a break in the Cotswolds.
 Lower Slaughter also boasts Britain’s most romantic street, making it a dream destination for couples seeking an intimate escape for two.